Charas! What is it? Where does it come from?

 Nineteenth-century sources suggest that the name charas was applied to hand-rubbed resin in imitation of the Central Asian sieved form.
 There’s a word that, as far as I know, is used to refer to Cannabis resin only in India and Nepal, namely ‘attar’.
 Clarke and Merlin wrongly imply it’s local to the Kumaon Himalaya, but it’s just a Hindi term (there’s no ‘group’ of so-called ‘Kumaons’ known as ‘the attarchis’; like charsi, this would just means stoner, if it’s even used.)
-Ultimately, like charas, the word ‘attar’ entered Indic languages from Persian, though it can describe any aromatic resin, essence, or oil, such as those used in Ayurveda.
+Ultimately, like the metonym charas, the word ‘attar’ entered Indic languages from Persian, though it can describe any aromatic resin, essence, or oil, such as those used in Ayurveda.